thisisgurpal/run_results_app/README.md

 <h3></h3>
 <img src="https://user-images.githubusercontent.com/97416784/161442001-fb2a2be7-3649-4f9d-820e-82c6180ed5ed.JPG" width="1000">

-# Challenges
-My biggest challenge for this I would say is getting familiar with using python to build the back end.
-Once the project was over I felt much more confident and capable building the back end, I also found it much easier to seed the database using the django admin.
-Another challenge for me was implements the logic for users to save there favourite runners to their profile.

-# Wins
-My biggest win for this project was building a full stack application on my own about something that I enjoy and am passionate about.
+# Key learnings and takewaways
+My biggest learning for this project was learning how to build the back end of a Full-Stack application using Python, Django and PostgreSQL.
+Before this project I had some exposure to Python in terms of analysing data and that was not what was required on this project, there was much more in depth knowledge needed.
+<h3></h3>
+In terms of seeding the database, it was especially easier to use the Django admin site to do this.
+I was able to add my data much more efficiently and effectively.
+It is something that has made me really enjoy using Django to build an application.
+<h3></h3>
+I found it a great experience learning about how to add different data sets and understanding more on how the views.py, models.py, urls.py and serializers interact with each other.
+This was initially a challenge for me, It was particularly difficult to work out how to make the many to many and one to many relationships.
+However when I managed to do it the first few times it increased my learning and helped me become more confident.
+<h3></h3>
+A win in the project that I felt was setting up the PostgreSQL database and using it to be able to visualise the data better.
+I have some past experience using SQL to analyse data so I felt comfortable in this area.

+Another win for me was getting more familiar with the terminal to makemigrations, migrate and save seeds whenever I make any changes to the models.
+It became a process that I kept structured so I could ensure I didn’t lose any of my seeds.